Are you looking for the best spelling curriculum for homeschoolers?

 ****The app only works on tablets, not phones.
-The reason is because the tiles would be way too small on a phone to use adequately.
-I have an inexpensive Kindle Fire and I was able to download the app and use with no problem.
+The reason is that the tiles would be way too small on a phone to use adequately.
+I have an inexpensive Kindle Fire and I was able to download the app and use it with no problem.

 I had this same question too.

 I can’t imagine teaching a child to spell if they don’t know how to read solidly.